5 Stars From Last Night’s #RAW

 So Neville has been on the main roster for three weeks, and he’s already progressed more than half of the roster who’ve been there for years.
 The internet wrestling community is obsessed with wins and losses, so naturally there’s already talk of how bad ‘Neville is being buried’.
 My only response to that is that I’d rather Neville lose back to back to weeks to Seth Rollins and Dolph Ziggler in competitive matches than have him beat the Curtis Axel’s or Fandango’s of the world.
 Let me ask a question: who looked better last night: Stardust or Neville?
 Stardust won over Fandango, Neville lost to Ziggler, but I guarantee most people don’t even remember the Stardust/Fandango match.
 Wins and losses don’t mean anything in the world of wrestling if the matches and feuds are booked right.
 Neville has proven he can hang against both Rollins and Ziggler, and he would’ve beat the WWE World Champion if it wasn’t for J and J Security.
 So yeah, Neville is fine, and he looked great again last night.
 That 450 splash from the ring barricade was insane, and there’s really no one like Neville on the WWE roster.
 He’s the total package, and pairing him with Ziggler was a great choice.
 Ziggler is the best seller on the roster, and that Brogue Kick on the outside from Sheamus was brutal.
 I can live in world where Sheamus/Ziggler/Neville are feuding with each other.

-Posted on April 14, 2015, in Raw Recap, Uncategorized and tagged dolph ziggler, john cena, naomi, neville, raw london, raw review, rusev, us title, wwe network, WWE Raw.
+Posted on April 14, 2015, in Average Blog Posts, Raw Recap and tagged dolph ziggler, john cena, naomi, neville, raw london, raw review, rusev, us title, wwe network, WWE Raw.
 Bookmark the permalink.
 1 Comment.